zimolzak/instruct-project-etrigger-sql/README.md

 If you learn Git / GitHub:

-- this code can be "forked" so you can make your own changes
+- This code can be "forked" so you can make your own changes

-- all previous versions can be viewed
+- All previous versions can be viewed

-- you can suggest changes (pull request) to this repository or make changes directly (push)
+- You can suggest changes (pull request) to this repository or make changes directly (push)

-- you can keep your local code in sync easily with this repository (pull)
+- You can keep your local code in sync easily with this repository (pull)